Amekiri-Studio/SMTP-Sender/README.md

-# STMP-Sender
+# SMTP-Sender
-It is an email sender based on STMP
+It is an email sender based on SMTP